Freedom of Information Act (FOIA)

 Information Required for a FOIA Request

-- Personal Records: Full name, address, date of birth, and a signed Certification of Identity form or perjury statement.
+- Personal Records Requests: Include your full name, date of birth, and mailing address, along with a signed Certification of Identity form or a perjury statement confirming your identity.

-- Third-Party Requests: Include a signed G-28 form or notarized consent from the individual whose records are being requested.
+- Third-Party Requests: If requesting information on someone else’s behalf, include a signed G-28 form (for attorneys) or notarized consent from the individual whose records are being requested.

 Common FOIA Requests